 It's slightly trickier to access the pedestrian entrances in Brooklyn, but you have two options.
 Again, use the Google Map to locate these entrances.

-Tillary Street and Adams Street: Starting here with lengthen your walk, but it’s ideal if you are pushing a stroller, biking, or have a disability that prevents you from climbing stairs.
+Tillary Street and Adams Street: Starting here with lengthen your walk, but it's ideal if you are starting from Downtown Brooklyn, pushing a stroller, or have a disability that prevents you from climbing stairs.
 Nearby subway stops include:

 - A/C/F: Exit at Jay Street - MetroTech.